sardana-org/sardana/doc/source/devel/overview/overview_IOR.rst

 position attribute the writing of the IOR's value attribute is an instant operation.

-The IOR has a very wide range of applications it can serve to control the :term:`PLC` registers, a discrete motor, etc.
+The IOR has a very wide range of applications, for example it can serve to control the :term:`PLC` registers.

 .. seealso::